On robust toric ideals of weighted oriented graphs: Abstract

 \section{Abstract}

-In this work, we study the equivalence of robustness, strongly robustness, generalized robustness, and weakly robustness properties of toric ideals of weighted oriented graphs.
-For any weighted oriented graph $D$, if its toric ideal $I_D$ is generalized robust or weakly robust, then we show that $D$ has no subgraphs of certain structures.
-We prove the equality of Graver basis, Universal Gr\"obner basis, reduced Gr\"obner basis with respect to degree lexicographic order of the toric ideals $I_D$ of weighted oriented graphs $D=\C_1\cup_P \cdots \cup_P \C_n$ consist of cycles $\C_1\ldots,\C_n$ that share a path $P$.
-As a consequence, we show that (i) $I_{D}$ is robust iff $I_{D}$ is strongly robust; (ii) $I_{D}$ is generalized robust iff $I_{D}$ is weakly robust.
-If at most two of the cycles $\C_i$ in $D$ are unbalanced, then the following statements are equivalent: (i) $I_{D}$ is strongly robust; (ii) $I_{D}$ is robust; (iii) $I_{D}$ is generalized robust; (iv) $I_{D}$ is weakly robust; (v) $D$ has no subgraphs of types $D_{1}$ and $D_{2}$, where $D_1$ is a weighted oriented graph consisting of two balanced cycles share an edge in $D$, and $D_2$ is a weighted oriented graph consisting of three cycles that share an edge\ such that one cycle is balanced and the rest two are unbalanced cycles, as in figure \ref{fig2}.
-We explicitly determine the Graver basis of the toric ideal of two balanced cycles sharing a path.
+In this work, we study the equivalence of various robustness properties of toric ideals of weighted oriented graphs.
+For any weighted oriented graph $D$, if its toric ideal $I_D$ is generalized robust (or weakly robust), then we show that $D$ does not have forbidden subgraphs $D_1,D_2$ of certain structures.
+We give a significant class of weighted oriented graphs $D$ whose toric ideals $I_D$ have the following equivalence. \begin{enumerate} \item[(i)] $I_{D}$ is strongly robust (equivalently, $I_{D}$ is robust); \item[(ii)] $I_{D}$ is generalized robust (equivalently, $I_{D}$ is weakly robust); \item[(iii)] $D$ does not have subgraphs equal to $D_{1}$ and $D_{2}$. \end{enumerate}